Size and weight is a big decision factor when you are trying to find the ideal camera for your needs.

 Both cameras feature

-Tilting screens where you can change the angle of the screen to make it easier to shoot from waist or over the head levels.
+Tilting screens where you can change the angle of the screen to make it easier to shoot from waist or over-the-head levels.